-As LCUL president/CEO, Cochran, a native of Dublin, Ireland, matured the association into a prospering, financially sound organization, attaining the highest affiliation ratio in league history.
-Under her leadership, 26 credit unions united and invested more than US$2 million to create CU Cooperative Branching, LLC, Louisiana's shared-branching network that has become one of the state's most successful cooperatives..
+As LCUL president/CEO, Cochran, a native of Dublin, Ireland, has matured the association into a prospering, financially sound organization, attaining the highest affiliation ratio in league history.
+Under her leadership, 26 credit unions united and invested more than US$2 million to create Louisiana's CU Cooperative Branching Network, one of the most successful cooperatives throughout the state.

-During nearly two decades as LCUL president/CEO, Cochran has served on many credit union organization boards and committees, including the CUNA & Affiliates' Governmental Affairs Committee and CU Service Centers, where she is an executive officer for the regional shared branching network.
-She also is a member of the CUNA Mutual Group's league research and advisory committee and serves on CUNA's World Affairs Committee.
-In addition, Cochran served as chair of the Southeast Regional Credit Union Schools, a program that provides learning opportunities to staff and volunteers of Southeast credit unions.
+Cochran has served on many credit union organization boards and committees, including the CUNA & Affiliates' Governmental Affairs Committee, and has served as an executive officer for Credit Union Service Centers, the regional shared branching network.
+She has also served as a member of the CUNA Mutual Group League Research and Advisory Committee and on CUNA's World Affairs Committee.
+She served as chair of the Southeast Regional Credit Union Schools, a program that provides learning opportunities to the staff and volunteers of their member credit unions.

 Named one of the "Top 50 Women of the Year" by New Orleans' CityBusiness, Cochran is the recipient of numerous awards.
 In 2006, the National Credit Union Foundation awarded her the Anchor Award for her "strength, perseverance and leadership in helping credit unions recover from Hurricane Katrina."
 Cochran developed the Louisiana Credit Union Foundation to provide financial assistance for statewide disaster relief efforts and educational opportunities for credit union employees and volunteers.
 In 2011, she was inducted into the Louisiana Credit Union Hall of Fame.

 Cochran is a graduate of McNeese State University, Penn State University CUNA Management Schools and the University of Wisconsin Certified League Executive School.